codegeous/accountkit/README.md

 ## Usage

-This is a demo version of facebook account kit integration with PHP which was explained in the youtube video.
+This is a demo version of facebook account kit integration with PHP which was explained in the https://www.youtube.com/watch?v=o2-PCiiJzr4 video.
 This demo has the form to submit and integrate account kit from frontend javascript and verifing the validation from the backend PHP server.